 - TF – called term frequency and is calculated by the number of times a word occurs in a message or a sentence to signify the importance of that word

-- Named Entity recognition – identifying and tagging words that represent real world entities such as persons, organisations, places, dates etc.
+- Named Entity recognition – identifying and tagging words that represent real-world entities such as persons, organisations, places, dates, etc.

 So, a model trained with Wikipedia articles vs trained with twitter messages will give different results.
-Depending on the type of problem that needs to be solved using NLP, an appropriate training data set can be identified for training a model or a pre-trained model which used a similar dataset must be identified.
+Depending on the type of problem that needs to be solved using NLP, an appropriate training data set can be identified for training a model or a pre-trained model that uses a similar dataset must be identified.
 Also, a model trained in English text cannot be used for processing other complex character language text.
 The model is specific to the language on which it has been trained.

-Some of the prominent tools for NLP include Spacy, Stanford NLP and NLTK.
+Some of the prominent tools for NLP include Spacy, Stanford NLP, and NLTK.

 Natural Language Understanding

 Put simply NLU means the ability of the computer to comprehend language and falls into the area of machine comprehension.
-Just like a human can read a message, interpret it, understand it’s meaning, context and intent, the ability of a machine to be able to do the same is the goal.
+Just like a human can read a message, interpret it, understand its meaning, context, and intent, the ability of a machine to be able to do the same is the goal.

 NLU is an AI-hard problem – meaning solving it could give true artificial general intelligence to machines.